Luang Prabang: Gastronomy

-Luang Prabang has a rich artistic and culinary history and the city's cooks were hired by the king.
-Typical local dishes include: Or lam (O-lam, the favourite dish of Luang Prabang locals), Luang Prabang sausage, mokpa (steamed fish), and Kaipen made from Mekong River moss (served fried) with the Luang Prabang's famous Jeow Bong.
+Local dishes include: Or lam (O-lam, the favourite dish of Luang Prabang locals), Luang Prabang sausage, mokpa (steamed fish), and Kaipen made from Mekong River moss (served fried) with the Luang Prabang's famous Jeow Bong.

 Transportation

 Air

-Luang Prabang is served by Luang Prabang International Airport with non-stop flights to adjoining countries.
+The city is served from Luang Prabang International Airport.

 Road

 Luang Prabang is served by Route 13, which connects to Vang Vieng and Vientiane to the south, and to Boten in the north.
-The road is paved, though the surface is in poor condition at places.
+The road is paved.
 Since 2014, a new road connects Kasi (close to Vang Vieng) to Luang Prabang, allowing the trip to be made in about 3 hours (compared to 5 hours via Route 13).
-Several daily buses run from Vientiane to Luang Prabang, taking 11–13 hours.
+Daily buses run from Vientiane to Luang Prabang, taking 11–13 hours.

-The road from Huay Xai to Luang Prabang is poorly maintained, remote, unlit, unmarked and dangerous for the unfamiliar, particularly in the rainy season.
-Buses regularly travel the route for 14–16 hours.
+Buses regularly travel a route for 14–16 hours.

-If coming from Vietnam, sleeper buses can be caught from Hanoi to either Luang Prabang or Vang Vieng.

-Waterway

-The Mekong River itself is also an important transportation link.
-At Chiang Khong it is possible to hire a barge to cross the river.
-A trip from Huay Xai, across from Thailand, downstream to Luang Prabang takes two days by slow boat, typically with a stop at Pakbeng.

 Rail

-Beginning December 2021, Luang Prabang is served by the high speed Vientiane–Boten railway.
-The railway parallels Route 13, and serve as Laos' first major north-south railway line, from Boten at the Chinese border in the north to Vientiane in the south.
-The complete journey takes less than three hours by train instead of three days by road.
+Beginning December 2021, Luang Prabang is served by the Vientiane–Boten railway.
+The railway parallels Route 13, and serve as Laos' first major north–south railway line, from Boten at the Chinese border in the north to Vientiane in the south.
+The complete journey takes less than 3 hours by train instead of 3 days by road.

+Education

+There is a French international school in the city, École francophone de Luang Prabang.